Anandadwimirza/Anandadwimirza/README.md

 - 👋 Hi, I’m @Anandadwimirza
 - 👀 I’m interested in android developer
-- 🌱 I’m currently learning android
+- 🌱 I’m currently learning Android
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @ananda_mrz
+- 📫 How to reach me @ananda_mrz (Instagram)
 - or ananda120206@gmail.com

 <!---